JadingTsunami/SLADE/README.md

 * Remember the last resource archives used when opening maps
 * Option (with keybind) to move things when moving sectors
 * Draw line lengths when selecting lines or moving/changing their size
+* Draw sector special and/or tag when selecting